wch/llm-chat/README.md

 pak::pak(c("dotenv", "shiny", "hadley/elmer", "jcheng5/shinychat"))
 ```

-Then create a file named `.env` in the project directory with API keys that you have been provided.
+Then create a file named `env` in the project directory with API keys that you have been provided.
 (Replace the `XXXXXXXX` below with the actual API keys.)

 ```
 OPENAI_API_KEY="XXXXXXX"